Ella Koblo Gulama: Political career

 Gulama had a distinguished career in politics and was a pioneering female leader.
 Her life was defined by service.
 She was a member of the Sierra Leone People's Party (SLPP), which her father helped establish.
 In 1957 Gulama embarked on a political career and became a Member of the Moyamba District Council.
 She was the first woman to be elected to Sierra Leone's House of Representatives as Paramount Chief Member for Moyamba District.
 In 1962 she was re-elected and Prime Minister Milton Margai made her a Cabinet Minister.
 She was the first woman to hold a ministerial post in sub-Saharan Africa.
 From 1960 to 1967 Gulama was President of the Federation of Women's Organisations in Sierra Leone.

 During her chieftaincy, she had the streets of Moyamba paved and hired a British construction company to install clean tap water.

 In the 1967 general elections Gulama regained her seat and was serving in the government of Sir Albert Margai.
-However the opposition All People's Congress (APC) had narrowly won a parliamentary majority.
+However, the opposition All People's Congress (APC) had narrowly won a parliamentary majority.
 A power struggle between the candidates, Margai of the SLPP and Siaka Stevens of the APC ensued, destabilising the country and resulting in a rapid succession of military coups.

 When Steven's APC party eventually ascended to power and began their 30-year grip on Sierra Leone.
 Gulama was accused of collaborating with her brother-in-law David Lansana in his coup d'état against Stevens.
 She placed under arrest and held at Pademba Road prison for over a year.
 She was later exonerated and released.
 While she was in prison Stevens appointed her husband Paramount Chief Bai Koblo Pathbana II to his cabinet.
-Her estranged husband's acceptance of the position strengthened the innuendo that Gulama's relationship with Sir Albert Margai was mouch more than a professional one.
+Her estranged husband's acceptance of the position strengthened the innuendo that Gulama's relationship with Sir Albert Margai was much more than a professional one.
 Gulama was briefly forced into political exile after Sir Albert Margai lost power.

 In the early 1970s, Gulama revamped her political career and became the leader of the APC Women's Organisation of Moyamba District.
 From 1985 to 1991 Gulama served as the president of the National Organization for Women (Sierra Leone).
 In 1992, she was unanimously re-elected Paramount Chief of Kaiyamba Chiefdom.
 Gulama collaborated with several NGOs to develop the infrastructural and agriculture of her Chiefdom and district.